The wheels of justice are finally, slowly turning.

 Attorney General Eric Holder has said the criminal investigation is ongoing and more heads could roll before it's all over.
 Part of BP's plea agreement calls for the company to come up with a plan to address government concerns.
 The EPA will also probably impose more fines on the largest deep-water leaseholder in the Gulf, which could run up to around $20 billion.

-Page 2 of 2 - So is this enough to satisfy those close to the case as well as the public?
+So is this enough to satisfy those close to the case as well as the public?
 Perhaps, but families are still left with a huge void that will never be filled.
 They could find some solace and vindication, though, knowing that the wheels of justice they waited so long to see moving are finally doing so.